Jordan-McGhee/d4k-2023/to-do.md

 - ADMIN
     - figure out how to load all orders and filter accordingly DONE
     - add functionality to update paid/completed/delete
+    - add comments into rows that have them

 - QUEUE:
     - Go through queue, queueList, queueItem and update to match what is returned from database DONE